 Cutting with a Fiber Laser

-Our range of quality manufactured Pulsed and CW Fiber Lasers can be used for cutting metals, graphite composites, ceramics, gemstones, plastics and other materials too.
+SPI Lasers’ range of quality manufactured Pulsed and CW Fiber Lasers can be used for cutting metals, graphite composites, ceramics, gemstones, plastics and other materials too.
 Cutting is a standard application of our fiber lasers and just one of many industrial manufacturing applications our fiber lasers are capable of producing.

-Our global applications labs can also assist you to source the most efficient Fiber Laser solution(s) to meet your specific requirements.
+Our global applications labs can also assist you to source the most efficient Fiber Laser solutions to meet your specific requirements.
 Contact us for details, we can even arrange for the trial of a laser, if this would be beneficial.

 Laser Cutting Benefits

-- Applicable to a wide range of materials and thickness
+- Range of sizes – applicable to a wide range of materials and thickness

-- Versatile (the same tool can be used for Laser drilling and Laser welding)
+- Versatile – the same tool can be used for drilling, welding and numerous other processes

-- Capacity for high degree of beam manipulation (true 3D cutting).
+- Manipulation – capacity for a high degree of beam manipulation (true 3D cutting)

 The Laser Cutting Process